k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 <web>

 Once an environment is added in the top window area, all DB and non-DB interfaces in the project appear at the bottom left area of the window.
-You can go over them and populate the connection details, such as host and port.
+You can go over them and populate their connection details, such as a host and a port.

 By default, all interfaces are enabled whereby the settings of each interface can be disabled if they are not applicable for the environment by clicking the Active toggle in the interface.